 - Tear newspaper into strips and mix wheat paste according to the package instructions.

-- Dip newspaper in wheat paste, sliding between fingers to remove excess, and lay on top of piñata in overlapping strips.
+- Dip newspaper into the wheat paste, sliding between fingers to remove any excess, and lay on top of piñata in overlapping strips.
 It’s helpful to have a few long strips that wrap all the way around the balloon as a framework.

 - Cover the entire balloon with the strips and allow to dry.